garbados/the-emerald-green/doc/player_guide.md

 - **Unique**: Whether a trait matches against your absences as a whole ("unique") or can trigger multiple times, once for each matching absence.
 - **Requires**: An expression of what absence or absences cause the trait to activate, as a list of special operators ("and", "or", "count") and card tags ("even", "odd", "prime", "swords").
 - **Effect**:
-    - *Attributes*: Traits may increase attributes.
+    - *Attributes*: Traits may increase some attributes.
-    - *Skills*: Traits may provide proficiency.
+    - *Skills*: Traits may provide proficiency in a skill.
     - *Talents*: Traits may grant passive boons.
     - *Abilities*: Traits may grant active techniques.
+    - *Fungibles*: Traits may increase the quantity of fungibles like Health.

-All your character's secondary characteristics -- *stats* and *fungibles* -- are computed based on your traits.
+All your character's *stats* are computed based on your traits, including *attributes* and *skills* and so on.

 **Stats**

 - **Attributes**: General qualities.
 These are represented as a number that contributes to overcoming *challenges*.
+    - **Body**: Physical prowess. *Associated with the suit of Swords.*
     - **Mind**: Mental acuity. *Associated with the suit of Wands.*
     - **Spirit**: Creative resolve. *Associated with the suit of Cups.*
-    - **Body**: Physical prowess. *Associated with the suit of Swords.*
     - **Luck**: Divine favor. *Associated with the suit of Pentacles.*
 - **Skills**: Specialized aptitudes, in which one is *proficient* or not.
 Each skill has an associated *attribute*.
 Challenges that call on a proficient skill are much easier.
     - *Body*